apache/apisix/doc/grpc-proxy.md

 Here's an example, to proxying gRPC service by specified route:

 * attention: the `scheme` of the route's upstream must be `grpc` or `grpcs`.
-* attention: APISIX use TLS‑encrypted HTTP/2 to expose gRPC service (default port 9443), so need to [config SSL certificate](https.md)
+* attention: APISIX use TLS‑encrypted HTTP/2 to expose gRPC service, so need to [config SSL certificate](https.md)
-* attention: APISIX also support to expose gRPC service with plaintext HTTP/2 (default port 9081), which do not need to config SSL certificate, usually used to proxy gRPC service in intranet environment
+* attention: APISIX also support to expose gRPC service with plaintext HTTP/2, which do not need to config SSL certificate, usually used to proxy gRPC service in intranet environment
 * the grpc server example：[grpc_server_example](https://github.com/iresty/grpc_server_example)

 ```shell